HermanKomas/CafeXService/README.md

 # CafeXService
 CafeX Service to calculate total cost and service charge

-run 'sbt test' to see the service in action
+run #sbt test to see the service in action